Early Life

-Neil Gary Bluhm was born in Chicago, Illinois, in 1938.
-He came from a Jewish family and demonstrated an early interest in business and law.
-After his father left the family, his mother worked as a bookkeeper.
-He attended the University of Illinois at Urbana-Champaign, where he earned a degree in accounting in 1959.
-He later pursued a Juris Doctor degree from Northwestern University in 1962.
+Neil Bluhm was born in Chicago in 1938.
+He came from a modest background, with his mother working as a bookkeeper after his father left the family.
+He grew up in a working-class neighborhood and attended the University of Illinois at Urbana-Champaign, where he studied accounting, graduating in 1959.
+He later earned a law degree from Northwestern University in 1962.

 Rise to Success